harm8717/harm8717.github.io/_posts/2018-07-06-project-benson.md

 ## Final Thought

-This project was a great welcome into the world of data science.
+This project was a great introduction to the world of data science.
 I walked away from this project with a much better understanding of what it might be like to actually work for an organization as a data scientist and it is very cool!

 Thanks to my team: Belle, Tarek and Irene!